SarahZimmermann-Schmutzler/juice_shop_challenges/client_side_xss_protection/README.md

 - Go back to the administration page (not proxy server) and refresh it.
 The JavaScript code runs correctly - an **alert window** appears and its message says: `xss`.
 <img alt="popup" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/popup.png"></img>

-- The tabe of the Registered User looks like this:
+- The table of the Registered User looks like this:
 <img alt="table_registered_user" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/table.png"></img>

 - And the the details of the xss-User like that: